 have loved to do it myself.

-At that time, this was the main entrance to the Whakarewarewa village and the thermal valley.
-The place used to buzz with people, a bit like this pic below, at a recent Whakanui open day celebration.
+At that time, this was the main entrance to the Whakarewarewa thermal valley.
+The place used to buzz with people.
 Not so now.
-Ever since the Whakarewarewa thermal valley was split down the middle in 1997, the foot traffic through Whaka, as we call it, slowed down.
+Ever since the Whakarewarewa thermal valley was split down

+the middle in 1997, the foot traffic through Whaka, as we call it, came to a halt.

 number of visitors through the museum comment on that authenticity.